 Does Full-Spectrum CBD Get You High?

-Nope.
-Even though full-spectrum CBD has trace amounts of THC, it doesn’t have enough to produce a “high” effect.
+Full spectrum CBD will not get you high.
+Even though full-spectrum CBD has trace amounts of THC, it doesn’t have enough to produce a psychoactive effect.

 But … in theory, if you take a ton of full-spectrum CBD, you will consume enough THC to feel high.
 We don’t suggest this, of course.